HieuJR/InventoryOnHandByLocationCustomAPI/README.md

 ## Introduction

-Managing inventory across multiple locations can be a complex task, especially when it lacks the access to get inventory on hand information.
-The Inventory On Hand By Location Entity project aims to simplify this process by providing a custom Inventory On Hand By Location Entity that allow user to get inventory by specific location in Dynamics 365 Finance and Operations.
+Managing inventory across multiple locations can be a complex task, especially when there is a lack of access to inventory on hand information by API.
+The Inventory On Hand By Location Entity project aims to simplify this process by providing a custom Inventory On Hand By Location Entity that allows users to retrieve inventory data in Dynamics 365 Finance and Operations using OData.

 ## Features

-- **Inventory On Hand Management**: User after built and synced the project can access the InventOnHand data in Dynamics 365 Finance and Operations using Odata
+- **Inventory On Hand Management**: Users can access the Inventory On Hand data in Dynamics 365 Finance and Operations using OData.

 ## Installation